Anupam1707/Python/README.md

-All python programmes at one place.
+All python programs at one place.
 This repostory contains all the programs that helped me grow with python.